Guy Opperman: Pensions Minister

-Minister of State for Employment
+Employment Minister

 Opperman was appointed Minister of State for Employment by Rishi Sunak on 26 October 2022.
 In doing so, succeeded Victoria Prentis who held the role for just 48 days.
 In a statement on Twitter, Opperman said he was "delighted" to be back in the Department for Work and Pensions and that he was looking forward to working with Mel Stride, the new Secretary of State for Work and Pensions.

 In November 2022, Opperman launched the 50 plus champions campaign to tackle economic inactivity and unemployment within the UK workforce.
 In this campaign, he targeted over 50s who were out of work by creating more jobs and changing employer attitudes towards over 50 workers.
 Opperman stated: "Older workers are a huge asset to our country and our economy.
 I want to support them to get into work.
 An age-inclusive workforce makes business sense too.
 Our 50 PLUS Champions will work with leading employers across the country to connect job-ready people with the vast number of opportunities out there."

-On December 8th 2022, Opperman appeared on the BBC panel show Question Time hosted by Fiona Bruce.
+On 6 December 2022 Opperman appeared on the BBC panel show Question Time hosted by Fiona Bruce.
 In the programme, Opperman urged everyone to "boycott Netflix" in response to the first release of Prince Harry's and Meghan Markle's widely criticised documentary: Harry and Meghan.
 However, a Downing Street spokesperson, following the comment, stated that “it’s a matter for the public what channels they want to watch” and dismissed this attempted protest.

+Transport minister

+In the November 2023 British cabinet reshuffle, Opperman was appointed Parliamentary Under-Secretary of State for Roads and Local Transport.